PlayGotm/docs/README.md

 Writing good documentation that the reader can easily understand, search and navigate is hard.
 Here are some tips that may help you write good documentation.

+If you are looking for a good text editor, VSCode has [very good support for Markdown](https://code.visualstudio.com/docs/languages/markdown), with autocomplete suggestions, autoformatting and previews.

 ## Guidelines

 The documentation in this repository follows a set of guidelines that should be followed.